Visualization Selection Guide

 ≤ 5 categories

-Use when: you want to understand how a single numeric variable is distributed — its shape, center, spread, and whether outliers exist.
+Use when: you want to see how one numeric variable is spread out — its shape, center, range, and whether there are outliers (extreme values).

 sns.histplot(parking_df['amount'], bins=30, kde=True, ax=ax)